Acumatica

 Acumatica, Inc. provides cloud and browser based enterprise resource planning software for small and medium-sized businesses.
-The company is headquartered in Bellevue, Washington, in the Seattle metropolitan area.

-Acumatica has partnerships with BDO USA and Shopify.
+Headquartered in Bellevue, Washington, in the Seattle metropolitan area, it has partnerships with BDO USA MYOB and Shopify.

 History

 The Acumatica ERP product was introduced in 2008 followed a year later by on-premises and SaaS versions.

-In 2014, former Microsoft Vice President Jon Roskill became CEO and the xRP cloud platform launched.
-In 2022, the organization named John Case, a former corporate vice president at Microsoft, as its new CEO.
+In 2014, when former Microsoft vice president Jon Roskil became its CEO, it launched its xRP cloud platform.

+Two years before opening an office in London, the company was acquired in 2019 by the private equity fund EQT AB.
+In 2022, it named John Case, a former corporate vice president at Microsoft, as its new CEO.
-Private-equity fund EQT AB purchased Acumatica in 2019 and a London office opened in 2021.

 Acumatica appointed two ERP industry veterans, Zach Nelson and Nancy Harris, to its Board of Directors in 2024.
-They joined a group of board members that included John Case, Kim Clarke, Kathy Crusco, Robert Maclean, Tyler Parker and Jonas Persson.
+They joined a group of board members that included Case, Kim Clarke, Kathy Crusco, Robert Maclean, Tyler Parker and Jonas Persson.

-In 2025 Acumatica was acquired by Vista Equity Partners (“Vista”), a global investment firm focused exclusively on enterprise software, data and technology-enabled businesses.
+In 2025 Acumatica was acquired by Vista Equity Partners, a global investment firm focused exclusively on enterprise software, data and technology-enabled businesses, for $2 billion.